ulfsri/firepydaq/docs/Main.md

 ```
 ## Usage

-`firepydaq` can be used to compile PyQT based user interface.
+`firepydaq` can be compiled by using one of the following scripts.
+A video showing the usage is provided on [Github](https://github.com/ulfsri/firepydaq).

 ```python
 # On Windows: Protect your script from importing child processes